 The IRB is a highly professional committee that reviews and approves human research protocols of various disciplines and all related processes and documents to ensure that the rights and welfare of human subjects are protected above all other considerations.
-The IRB has the authority to approve, require modifications, or disapprove all research activities that fall within their jurisdiction in conformity with all ethical foundations for the protection of human subjects.
-The IRB functions independently, to protect its ethical mission without compromise and without any perception of conflict of interest or undue influence of power.
+The IRB has the authority to approve, require modifications or disapprove all research activities that fall within their jurisdiction in conformity with all ethical foundations for the protection of human subjects.
+The IRB functions independently to protect its ethical mission without compromise and without any perception of conflict of interest or undue influence of power.

 To comply with Qatari regulations concerning research involving human subjects, HBKU’s Institutional Review Board has the assurance of the Ministry of Public Health (MOPH).

 The HBKU-IRB responsibility for approving research proposals involving human subjects is limited to HBKU’s colleges and research institutes, as well as any other organization that relies on HBKU-IRB via a reliance agreement.
 Any collaborative project involving research activities in sites outside the above institutes will need to be covered by the IRB office of those sites.
 For any research activity to be conducted outside Qatar, an appropriate ethical approval from the foreign country needs to be obtained prior to initiation of the activity (click here for more information).

 HBKU-IRB members include scientists, non-scientists, physicians, ethicists, and individuals with expertise in allied disciplines.
 More specifically, the HBKU-IRB is committed to the following ethical requirements:

 For new applications, please click on this link: qbri.cayuse.com

 For renewal/or amendments (before the date: 08 Sept 2021), please click on this link: hbku.wufoo.com/forms/qbrihbku-institutional-review-board/